Excel vs Accounting Software: Which Is Better for Your Firm’s Growth?

 Compliance and Security

-Compliance and security are critical concerns for accounting firms, and Excel often falls short in these areas.
+Accounting software offers built-in compliance and robust security measures that Excel lacks, safeguarding your firm’s sensitive financial data and ensuring regulatory adherence.
 Excel requires manual oversight to ensure compliance, unlike a cloud-based compliance platform with built-in compliance tools and automatic updates to keep pace with changing regulations.

 Additionally, Excel lacks robust security features, making sensitive financial data vulnerable and potentially impacting your firm’s trustworthiness and customer retention.